The Church of Universal Life and True Religions - New Commandments

 True religions have only seven commandments

 The New Life Church is one that exists in the here and now.
 I call it the Universal Life Church.
 Whether you believe in one God or many Gods or no god at all, there are still reasons to support the commandments of true religions.
 Religions were created to control the population and perhaps to create a better society.
 Commandments are really laws that govern our behavior and teach us to be nice to one another.

 Books from thousands of years in the past have survived because they are good words to live by.
 The Bible, the Quran, the Torah, the dead sea scrolls and the teachings of Confucius and Buddha all have a common message - Treat others as you would like to be treated.
 It's so common that it's called the Golden Rule.

-If everyone followed the golden rule, wouldn't this be a wonderful world to live in?
-Of course, so few people followed the golden rule that commandments were declared to explain how we should treat each other.
+If everyone followed the golden rule, this will be a wonderful world to live in.
+Of course, so few people follow the golden rule that commandments were declared to explain how we should treat each other.
 Whole religions sprang up based on the rules.
-Of all the so-called true religions, there are only six basic rules or commandments.
+Of all the so-called true religions, there are only seven basic rules or commandments.

 Don't kill for the sake of killing.

 We all kill things every day.
 Or we survive by the presence of dead things.
 We kill people, plants, animals, insects, bugs, reptiles, trees, etc. We survive by eating dead flesh or dead plants.
 We make furniture with dead trees.
 There is a constant state of life and death around us at all times.